 - A. Revocation of Pet Permit may occur upon the occasion of the following conditions: - 1.
 Upon death of pet; - 2.
-Upon permanent removal of pet from the apartment/house; - 3.
-For non-payment of the monthly security deposit installment in accordance with Conditions for Issuance of a Pet Permit. - B. Upon determination by management of the Authority, that the following conditions may be considered cause for revocation: - 1.
+Upon permanent removal of pet from the dwelling unit/house; - 3.
+For non-payment of the monthly security deposit installment in accordance with Conditions for Issuance of a Pet Permit. - 4.
+Upon showing of good cause for revocation, as defined below. - B. Upon determination by management of the Authority, that the following conditions may be considered good cause for revocation: - 1.
 Pet has caused damage to any dwelling unit, common areas, personal property or persons. - 2.
 Pet has bitten, scratched or caused injury to any person. - 3.
-Pet makes animal sounds that are generally annoying to tenants, neighbors or Authority management, for example, barking dog or loud meowing cat. - 4.
-Pet defecates or urinates in a dwelling unit, on common areas, or on the undesignated grounds. - 5.
-Pet is found out of control of tenant; a) dog off leash; b) cat running loose; c) bird not caged. - 6.
-Upon expiration of municipal animal license, unless renewed. - 7.
-Upon expiration of inoculation unless current inoculation status is recertified. - 8.
-Upon determination by the Authority that the pet is a danger and hazard to the health and safety of tenants, management, employees and/or guests of the Authority. - 9.
+Pet makes animal sounds that are generally annoying to tenants, neighbors or Authority management, for example, barking dog or loud meowing cat. - 5.
+Pet defecates or urinates in a dwelling unit, on common areas, or on the undesignated grounds. - 6.
+Pet is found out of control of tenant; a) dog off leash; b) cat running loose; c) bird not caged. - 7.
+Upon expiration of municipal animal license, unless renewed. - 8.
+Upon expiration of inoculation unless current inoculation status is recertified. - 9.
+Upon determination by the Authority that the pet is a danger and hazard to the health and safety of tenants, management, employees and/or guests of the Authority. - 10.
 Upon determination by the Authority that the pet is not being cared for adequately by tenant, including but not limited to tenant's failure to feed, groom or exercise the pet such that the pet's wellbeing is harmed.